dnagir/approache/source/_posts/2013-07-10-testing-rails-across-time-zones.markdown

 - Move any `let!` (with bang) and `before` blocks under the `across_time_zones` to ensure the correct time zone is used at all times.

-Grab the RSpec support file from
+You can grab the RSpec [support file](https://gist.github.com/dnagir/5962765) to leaverage it.
 {% gist 5962765 %}